StephanFWard/LocalChatApp/README.md

 # LocalChatApp

-LocalChatApp is a simple chat application with a Rails backend and a React frontend.
+LocalChatApp is a simple chat application with a Rails backend and a React frontend; in which the networked communication text is displayed on the interface.

 **Installation Steps**: